ABorrel/chemmaps-InterPred-Bodymap/README.md

 - 19-12-19: add help and index pages for bodymap
 - 20-12-19: Fix color link bodymap + error upload chemmaps
 - 20-12-19: Fix error replicate in chemmaps user DB
+- 25-01-20: last update from the NTP
+- 26-03-20: fix error bodymap and chemmaps as well as added option in bodymap for interactive network